Australia Energy Information

 Crude Oil Production

-Australia's production of liquid hydrocarbons (crude oil, condensates, and LPG) was halved between its peak at 32 Mt in 2000 and 2017, due to the decline in production from mature basins.
-However, it increased by 16% in 2019 to reach 16 Mt, mostly due to its two largest producing basins, the Browse and Carnarvon basins in north-western Australia, which account for 75% of total oil production and where production increased by 26% in 2019, in part due to the completion of the Greater Enfield Project in August 2019.
+Australia's production of liquid hydrocarbons (crude oil, condensates, and NGLs) was halved between its peak at 32 Mt in 2000 and 2018, due to the decline in production from mature basins.
+However, it has increased by 26% since then to 18 Mt, mostly due to its two largest producing basins, the Browse and Carnarvon basins in north-western Australia, which account for 79% of total oil production and where production increased by 25% in FY 2019-2020, in part due to the completion of the Greater Enfield Project in 2019.

 Interactive Chart Australia Crude Oil Production